ninjaparade/laravel-giveaway-prizes/README.md

 [Tinkerwell](https://tinkerwell.app/): Run any PHP code available for macOS, Linux, and Windows ($29.99)

 [Laravel Nova](https://nova.laravel.com/): Nova is a beautifully designed administration panel for Laravel ($199)

+[Domain Book app](https://domainbook.dev/): An easy and straightforward way to monitor your domains' expiration date from your desktop ($14.99)

 ## Services